2023–24 Glasgow Warriors season: League table

+Green background indicates teams that are in play-off places and earn a place in the 2024–25 European Champions Cup Pink background indicates teams that are in play-off places and earn a place in the 2024–25 European Challenge Cup Yellow background indicates the team that won the 2023–24 European Challenge Cup and thus qualify for the 2024–25 European Champions Cup, but are not in a play-off place Plain background indicates teams that earn a place in the 2024–25 European Challenge Cup.
+Q: qualified for play-offs.
+H: home field advantage secured for quarter-and semi-final. h: home field advantage secured for quarter-final X: cannot reach play-offs.
+E: qualified for Champions Cup.

 European Champions Cup

 The format of the Champions Cup changed for the 2023–24 season.
 There is to be four pools of six teams.
 Each pool of six will have 2 URC sides, 2 French sides and 2 English sides.
 However, in the pool stage, no teams from the same league play one another.
 This meant that Glasgow Warriors will play only the French and English sides in their pool.

 The draw was announced on 21 June 2023.
 Glasgow Warriors are in Pool 3 along with Munster, Toulon, Bayonne, Exeter Chiefs and Northampton Saints.